-There are 2 key benefits to defining location targeting ads in SEM campaigns – precision of targeting and budget saving.
-Unless your business occupies every inch of earth, it makes more sense to focus your marketing efforts on the most lucrative locations.
+There are two critical benefits to defining Google Ads location targeting ads in SEM campaigns: precision targeting and budget-saving.
+Unless your targeted demographic is truly worldwide, it makes more sense to focus your marketing efforts on the most marketable and lucrative locations.

 Location targeting ads are location-specific advertisements shown to an audience in a specific geographic area.
 Location targeting ads can be set up to target multiple demographic locations with different ad content to maximize ROI (Return on Investment).